usaid-cs/yesterday-i-learned/random.md

 1. Roombas can monetise themselves by [selling your floor plan to third parties.](http://gizmodo.com/roombas-next-big-step-is-selling-maps-of-your-home-to-t-1797187829)
 1. There are three ways to punish someone with [the wheel](https://en.wikipedia.org/wiki/Breaking_wheel): either beaten while tied up to the wheel, beaten up and displayed on the wheel like a cross, or, simply, hitting the dude with the wheel.
 1. More than 60000 people live in a town called [Medicine Hat](https://en.wikipedia.org/wiki/Medicine_Hat).
 1. The Japanese term for "idiot-proofing" is [Poka-yoke](https://en.wikipedia.org/wiki/Poka-yoke), originally called Baka-yoke, which fell out of favour because of the "baka".
-In the case of poka-yoke, the idiots are actually factory workers, rather than the users.
+In the case of poka-yoke, the idiots are factory workers, rather than the users.
 1. "Exit Music (For a Film)" is a Radiohead song.
 There are four Radiohead songs in the Westworld album.
 1. Braille comes in two types: [uncontracted](http://www.rnib.org.uk/braille-and-other-tactile-codes-portal-braille-codes/uncontracted-grade-1-braille-explained) (1:1 with alphabets), and [contracted](http://www.rnib.org.uk/braille-and-moon-%E2%80%93-tactile-codes-braille-codes/contracted-grade-2-braille-explained) (with single-cell codes for common word patterns like 'sh' and 'the').
 Virtually all printed braille is contracted.
 1. [This wiki article](https://en.wikipedia.org/wiki/Unisex_name#English) claims that Ashley, Beverly, Carol, Evelyn, Hillary, Joyce, Kelly, Lindsay, Shannon, Shirley, Tracy, and Vivian were all masculine names, before being popular among females.